M2rgus/Rental-Car-Saareli/README.md

 # Current business requirements

 - Rental cars are categorized into 4 classes: Compact, Electric, Cabrio, Racer.
+[Poggers]

 - Individuals under the age of 18 are ineligible to rent a car.
 - Those aged 18-21 can only rent Compact cars.
 - For Racers, the price is increased by 50% if the driver is 25 years old or younger (except during the low season).

 - Low season is from November until end of March.
+[Poggers]
 - High season is from April until end of October.
+[Poggers]
 - If renting in High season, price is increased by 15%.

 - If renting for more than 10 days, price is decresed by 10% (except during the high season).